-The applications of repeated games to market microstructure that are closest to our work are Dutta and Madhavan (1997), Benveniste et al. (1992), Desgranges and Foucault (2005) and Carlin, Lobo and Viswanathan (2007).
+The applications of repeated games to market microstructure that are closest to our work are Dutta, , and Madhavan (1997), Benveniste, Marcus, and Wilhelm (1992), Desgranges and Foucault (2005) and Carlin, Lobo, and Viswanathan (2007).
 These papers assume either no information asymmetry or short-lived information asymmetries.
 They construct trigger-strategy equilibria in which a monopolistic optimum is sustained by the threat of reverting to the static Nash equilibrium.
-Episodically, the short-run stakes can be so large that the threat is not effective, and thus, a punishment phase emerges on the equilibrium path.
+Episodically, the shortrun stakes can be so large that the threat is not effective and, thus, a punishment phase emerges on the equilibrium path.
 These equilibria are not belief-free because both the monopolistic optimum and the static Nash equilibrium depend on market participants' beliefs.
 Clearly, these would not be equilibria in the presence of long-lived asymmetric information.
-In this paper, instead, the state of nature is perfectly persistent, and thus, asymmetric information is long-lived.6 Nevertheless, the idea of sustaining positive profits through the threat of punishment phases is common to these papers and our BFE.
-Compared to the standard triggerstrategy equilibrium, a BFE differs through the on-path alternation of exploring and exploiting phases.
+In this paper, instead, the state of nature is perfectly persistent and, thus, asymmetric information is long-lived.5 Nevertheless, the idea of sustaining positive profits through the threat of punishment phases is common to these papers and our BFE.
+Compared with the standard trigger-strategy equilibrium, a BFE differs through the on-path alternation of exploring and exploiting phases.
 One of the implications of our model is that, if one recognizes that non-trivial information asymmetries across dealers matter, then equilibria in which dealers' profits are positive are the only equilibria that are independent of the dealers' information.
-In these situations, zero-profit competitive equilibria should be regarded as the exception rather than the norm.
+In these situations, zero-profit competitive equilibria should be regarded as the exception, not the norm.